 What is Electrode?

-An early version of an electrode was the electrophore which was used to study static electricity.
+An earlier version of an electrode was the electrophore which was used to study static electricity.
 It was invented by Johan Wilcke.
 To help you understand the concept in simple terms, an electrode is a point where the current enters and leaves the electrolyte.
-Notably, an electrode does not necessarily have to metals.
+Notably, an electrode does not necessarily have to be metals.

 When studying electrodes, there are a few things that we come across.
 The two common terms we hear is cathode and anode.
 The cathode is the current that leaves the electrodes or cathode is a result of reduction reaction taking place in an electrolyte mixture.
 Here electrons are released from the electrode and the surrounding solution is reduced.

 Types and Examples of Electrodes

 Here we will look at some examples of electrodes.

 - There are mainly two types of electrodes, namely reactive and inert electrodes.

-- Some reactive electrodes include zinc, copper, lead, and silver.
+- A reactive electrode is an electrode which actively participates in the reaction.
+Some reactive electrodes include zinc, copper, lead, and silver.

 Whereas when the current enters during oxidation reaction it is known as the anode.
 As such, electrodes are vital components in electrochemical cells as they transport produced electrons from one half-cell to another, which results in the production of an electrical charge.